Chorus/DynamicsDocs/docs/Scheduling/EncounterValdations.md

 ### Overlapping Direct Care Session was not yet Submitted
 This validation ensures supervision happens during a *submitted* direct care session with the same patient, either at the same location or through telecare.
 This puts additional accountability on BCBAs to encourage timely session submission for sessions they supervise.

-This validation is optional and only runs when "Block Supervision Submission" on the [business unit](../AdminSetup/BusinessUnit.md) of the authorization is set to Yes.
+This validation is optional and only runs when 'Block Supervision Submission' on the [business unit](../AdminSetup/BusinessUnit.md) of the authorization is set to Yes.

 <img src ="/img/BUblockSupervision.png" width="700"/>